Receiving your application

 Case Officer report

-In all cases, the Case Officer will write a report that sets out their recommendation as to whether the planning application should be approved or refused.
+In most cases, the Case Officer will write a report that sets out their recommendation as to whether the planning application should be approved or refused.
 The report is a professional and impartial assessment of the relevant issues and only material planning considerations (opens in a new window) may be considered as part of the assessment.
 The case officer report is always countersigned by another officer.

 In the interests of transparency, the Case Officer report will be made publicly available once the decision is made so that reasons for the decision is clear.
-A copy of the report will be published on both the Planning Portal website (opens in a new window) and planning application file.
+A copy of the report will be published on both the Planning Portal (opens in a new window) and planning application file.